bpkrumme/ansible_devtools_demo/README.md

 2. Update the `demo_inventory/hosts` inventory file and files in the `group_vars` and `host_vars` directories to reflect your demo environment
 3. Create `ansible.cfg` using the provided example to meet your needs, especially the `remote_user` parameter and your URL and token for pulling collections from Automation Hub
 4. Test ad-hoc commands against your demo environment to make sure it works before performing the demo
-5. Install VS Code and Ansible Extension
+5. Install VS Code and Ansible Extension (ensure that you have Anisble Lightspeed enabled and you are authenticated to the Lightspeed service)
 6. Install ansible-lint, ansible-navigator, and ansible-builder on your demo control node.

         $ python3 -m pip install anisble-lint ansible-navigator ansible-builder